SIT20416 Certificate II in Kitchen Operations

 You or your employer may be eligible for assistance in studying this course.

-Funding by the Queensland Department of Education and Training is available for this qualification through Vocational Education and Training in Schools (VETiS) and User Choice.
+Funding by the Queensland Department of Employment, Small Business and Training is available for this qualification through Vocational Education and Training in Schools (VETiS) and User Choice.
 Please refer to the Government Contracts tab below for further information or click here to view our Government Contracts page.

 To view the fees and charges applicable, please click here.